LittleRizz/D3/README.md

 # D3

 ##Collider
-We're going to be building a collider game.
+We're going to be building a collider game modeled off of the one here: [Epic Collider] (http://latentflip.com/LearningD3/collider/) <br>
-It's going be very fun.
+You can use that for inspiration, but the code is written in CoffeeScript, so while you can use it for strategy reference, it's not what you should be reverse-engineering. <br>
+Before starting, this may be a good thing to look over, as well as my powerpoints:
+[General Update Patterns in D3] (http://bl.ocks.org/mbostock/3808218).
+Let's have some coding fun! <br>

 ###Initialize a Game Container
 * Create an svg with a class of <b>gameCanvas</b> in your index.html